sagiegurari/cargo-make/docs/_includes/content.md

 Below is a list of currently existing unstable features

-* CTRL_C_HANDLING - Adds ctrl-c handler which will stop any currently running command invoked by the current task and exist cargo-make
+* CTRL_C_HANDLING - Adds ctrl-c handler which will stop any currently running command invoked by the current task and exit cargo-make

 <a name="usage-cli"></a>
 ### Cli Options